open-cogsci/osdoc/content/pages/manual/timing.md

 Under Windows, there are two ways to obtain the system time.
 The Windows *Performance Query Counter* (QPC) API reportedly provides the highest accuracy.
 The CPU *Time Stamp Counter* (TSC), which relies on the number of clock ticks since the CPU started running, is somewhat less accurate.
 Of course, these two timers should be in sync with each other.
 A significant deviation between the QPC and TSC indicates a problem with your system's internal timer.
 Currently, the [psycho] and [xpyriment] back-ends makes use of the QPC.
 The [legacy] back-ends rely on the TSC.

 %LstDriftBenchmark determines a drift value that indicates how much the QPC and TSC diverge.
 This value should be very close to 1, meaning no divergence.
 Values higher than 1 indicate that the TSC runs faster than the QPC.
-You can run this script directly in a Python interpreter or by pasting it in an `inline_script` item (in which case you may need to comment out the references to `matplotlib`, because this library is not included in all OpenSesame packages).
+You can run this script directly in a Python interpreter or by pasting it in an INLINE_SCRIPT item (in which case you may need to comment out the references to `matplotlib`, because this library is not included in all OpenSesame packages).

 %--
 code: